5rahim/seanime/README.md

   - Set up Seanime with a few clicks
   - Netflix-like experience for your local anime library
 - ✨ **Seamless integration with AniList**
-  - Manage your AniList collection
+  - Manage your AniList collection (add, update, delete entries)
-- 🎉 **Automatically scan your anime library**
+- 🎉 **Scan your local library**
   - Seanime does not require a mandatory folder structure or naming convention
-  - Seanime supports torrent names with absolute episode numbers
+  - Seanime also supports torrents with absolute episode numbers
 - 🎉 **Download new episodes automatically**
   - Add rules (filters) that specify which torrent to download based on parameters such as release group, resolution, episode numbers
   - Seanime will check RSS feeds for new episodes and download them automatically via qBittorrent
 - 🎉 **Integrated torrent search engine**
-  - You can manually search and download new episodes with a few clicks
+  - You can manually search and download new episodes with a few clicks without leaving the web interface
-  - Seanime will notify you when new episodes are available
+  - Seanime will notify you when new episodes are available in the schedule page
 - 🎉 **Automatically track your progress**
   - Launch an episode from the web interface and Seanime will automatically update your progress on AniList
+  - VLC, MPC-HC, and MPV are supported
 - 🎉 **MyAnimeList integration**
   - Sync your anime lists between AniList and MyAnimeList (Experimental)
   - Automatically update your progress on MyAnimeList